 Indirect Heat Methods

-Indirect heat is one of the safest, most popular methods to introduce heat to the container containing the alcohol for evaporation.
+Indirect heat is one of the safest, most popular methods to introduce heat for evaporation.

 There are many simple ways to do this.

-Here are some options my Well With Cannabis Community members have reported using as indirect heat sources:
+Here are ways my Well With Cannabis Community members have successfully used as indirect heat sources:

 - A mini-crockpot